cloud-ark/firstmile/README.txt

 --------------------------
 FirstMile supports YAML file for deployments.

+The yaml file needs to be named 'cld.yaml' and it needs to be placed in the application directory.

-The yaml file provides the mechanism to provide all the inputs to FirstMile CLI in a single place instead of using command line flags.
-In order to use this you will need to put cld.yaml in your application's code directory.
+cld.yaml allows providing of all the inputs to FirstMile CLI in one step instead of using different command line flags.

 Structure of YAML file: